IBM-Cloud/docs/openwhisk/openwhisk_reference.md

 Additionally, there is no guarantee that actions will execute atomically.
 Two actions can run concurrently and their side effects can be interleaved.
 OpenWhisk does not ensure any particular concurrent consistency model for side effects.
 Any concurrency side effects will be implementation-dependent.

-### At-most-once semantics
+### Action execution guarantees
 {: #openwhisk_atmostonce}

-The system supports at-most-once invocation of actions.

 When an invocation request is received, the system records the request and dispatches an activation.

 The system returns an activation ID (in the case of a nonblocking invocation) to confirm that the invocation was received.
-Notice that even in the absence of this response (perhaps due to a broken network connection), it is possible that the invocation was received.
+Notice that if there's a network failure or other failure which intervenes before you receive an HTTP response, it is possible that {{site.data.keyword.openwhisk_short}}  received and processed the request.

 The system attempts to invoke the action once, resulting in one of the following four outcomes:
 - *success*: the action invocation completed successfully.